Solange Slams Grammys After Adele’s Win Over Beyonce For Album Of The Year

 “Technical difficulties, blah blah.
 Thanks for the reminder.
 Very much appreciated.
 F… that performance, though,” Frank wrote.
 “You think that’s why I kept my work out of the Grammys process this year?
 Don’t you think I would’ve wanted to play the show to ‘redeem’ myself if I felt that way?
 In reality, I actually wanted to participate in honoring Prince on the show but then I figured my best tribute to that man’s legacy would be to continue to be myself out here and to be successful.
 Winning a TV award doesn’t christen me successful.
 It took me some time to learn that.”

-Frank Ocean also pointed out that his music career is already fine as it despite not having anything to do with the awards show He then called them out for Taylor Swift’s win over Kendrick Lamar for the album of the year award at the 2016 Grammys.
+Frank Ocean also pointed out that his music career is already fine as is, despite not having anything to do with the awards show.
+He then called them out for Taylor Swift’s win over Kendrick Lamar for the album of the year award at the 2016 Grammys.

 “I’ve actually been tuning into CBS around this time of year for a while to see who gets the top honor and you know what’s really not ‘great TV’ guys?
 1989 getting album of the year over To Pimp A Butterfly.
 Hands down one of the most ‘faulty’ TV moments I’ve seen.
 Believe the ones who’d rather watch select performances from your program on YouTube the day after because your show puts them to sleep.
 Use the old gramophone to actually listen bro.”